-Scale: between 1/50.000 and 1/100.000
+Scale: between 1/20.000 or 1/50.000 and 1/100.000

-Date of publication: not more than one year prior to presentation of the nomination one map which precisely delimits the perimeter of the nominated area and which clearly indicates the location of each monument listed in the nomination.
+Date of publication: the most recent prior to presentation of the nomination one map which precisely delimits the perimeter of the nominated area and which clearly indicates the location of each monument listed in the nomination.
 The nominated property can be one uninterrupted area or composed of several separate areas.
 In the latter case, the perimeter of each of these areas must be indicated and the nature of protection of the intermediate zones must also be described.